Shashwathp/wsi-serve/README.md

 CPU.
 A GPU cost comparison on rented hardware was scoped out as low value relative to the remaining work.

-## What this project does not demonstrate

-Worth stating plainly.
-This is a two-week solo project and it cannot show: being paged for something you did not build, incident response with real users affected, rollback under pressure, multi-team API contracts you cannot unilaterally change, authn/authz, multi-tenancy, audit trails, or the slow operational drift that only appears over months.

 ## Running it

     docker compose up -d --scale worker=1